Bayan-daux/Pewlett-Hackard-Analysis/README.md

 ## The process and outcomes for this project

 To build the database PostgreSQL and pgAdmin were used.
-Starting by modeling the data by creating entity relationship diagrams (ERDs), import data (CVS files) into a database, troubleshoot common errors, and followed by creating queries that use the employees’ data to answer requested questions.
+Starting by modeling the data by creating entity relationship diagrams (ERDs).
+Then importing company’s available data (six CVS files) into the database, troubleshoot common errors, and followed by creating queries that use the employees’ data to answer the questions stated above.